NecsusECS/Necsus/README.md

 ##### Why `Spawn` and `FullSpawn`?

-During a build, Necsus automatically generates a set of all possible archetypes that could possibly exist at runtime.
+During a build, Necsus automatically generates a set of all possible archetypes that could exist at runtime.
 It does this by examining systems with `FullQuery`, `FullSpawn`, `Lookup`, and `Attach` directives then uses that to calculate all the combinatorial possibilities.
 Naively, this is an exponential algorithm.
 This is important because archetypes themselves aren't free.
 Each archetype that exists increases build times and slows down queries.